Aptomi/k8s-app-engine/README.md

 ## User Guide

 ### How to start provided LDAP Server with sample data
-1. We provide LDAP Server with sample users for Aptomi in a docker container.
+1. In order to run Aptomi examples and smoke tests, there is an LDAP Server with sample users in a docker container.
 It's very easy to build and run it, just follow the instructions in [ldap-docker](tools/ldap-docker/README.md)
 2. It's also recommended to download and install [Apache Directory Studio](http://directory.apache.org/studio/) for browsing LDAP.
-Follow these [step-by-step instructions](http://directory.apache.org/apacheds/basic-ug/1.4.2-changing-admin-password.html) to connect to LDAP
+Once installed, follow these [step-by-step instructions](http://directory.apache.org/apacheds/basic-ug/1.4.2-changing-admin-password.html) to connect

 ### Running examples
 ...